Knowing a few basic greetings in Spanish can make all the difference as you’re learning the language.

 If you resist the tendency to assume a letter sounds the same as it does in English, you’ll be able to pick up the Spanish accent much more easily. 👍

 So, let’s give it a try.
-Here is how to pronounce good morning in Spanish and a few other friendly greetings.
+Here is how to pronounce (and spell) good morning in Spanish and a few other friendly greetings.

 |Buenos días||boo-eh-nohs dee-yas||Good morning|